MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 - Event Viewer > Custom Views > Administrative Events
 - Event Viewer > Applications and Services Logs > Microsoft > Dynamics > AX-DatabaseSynchronize

-### Invalid algorithm specified / Cryptography
+### Error: "Invalid algorithm specified / Cryptography"
-‘Invalid algorithm specified’ error.
-Need to use Provider of Microsoft Enhanced RSA and AES Cryptographic Provider.
-Review requirements of certificates
-Also verify Credentials.json file structure is correct
+If you receive this error, you need to be using the Provider of Microsoft Enhanced RSA and AES Cryptographic Provider.
+For more information, review the certificates requirements.
+Additionally, verify that the structure of the Credentials.json file is correct.

-### Partition is below target replica or instance count
+### Error: "Partition is below target replica or instance count"
-Not a root error.
-Means status of each node is not ready.
-For AXSF/AOS status could still be inBuild Proceed to go to Event Viewer to get root error as well as c:\ProgramData\SF…
+This is not a root error.
+This error means that the status of each node is not ready.
+For AXSF/AOS, the status could still be inBuild.
+Navigate to the Event Viewer to get root error.
+You can also find it here, c:\ProgramData\SF…

-### "Unable to find certificate" error when running Test-D365FOConfiguration.ps1
+### Error, "Unable to find certificate" when running Test-D365FOConfiguration.ps1
-Check to see if combining certs/thumbprints for multiple purposes.
-Example if combining client and SessionAuthentication will receive this error.
-Advised not to combine certificates.
-See certificate requirements
-Check acl.csv for domain.com\user vs. domain\user (ex.
-NETBIOS structure)
+If you receive this error, check to see if certs/thumbprints are being combined for multiple purposes.
+For example, if the client and SessionAuthentication is combined, you will receive this error.
+We recommend that you do not to combine certificates.
+For more information, see the certificate requirements and check acl.csv for domain.com\user vs. domain\user (ex.
+NETBIOS structure).

-### The client and server cannot communicate, because they do not possess a common algorithm
+### The client and server can't communicate because they do not possess a common algorithm
-Verify star certificate requirements, example provider being used
+Verify the star certificate requirements, example provider being used

-### How to find gMSA / group managed service accounts
+### Find a list of group managed service accounts (gMSA)
-Way to list all groups and/or hosts, [Get-ADServiceAccount -Identity svc-LocalAgent$ -Properties *] PrincipalsAllowedToRetrieveManagedPassword
+To find a list of all groups and hosts, [Get-ADServiceAccount -Identity svc-LocalAgent$ -Properties *] PrincipalsAllowedToRetrieveManagedPassword

 ### AddCertToServicePrincipal script failing on Import-Module
 AddCertToServicePrincipal script failing on Import-Module : Could not load file or assembly 'Commands.Common.Graph.RBAC, Version=1.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
 Strong name validation failed.
 (Exception from HRESULT: 0x8013141A) may have multiple versions of the same module installed.

-Run the following command in PowerShell
+To resolve this issue, run the following command in PowerShell

         Uninstall-Module -Name AzureRM
         Install-Module AzureRM

-Close the PowerShell window and try again.
+Then, close the PowerShell window and try again.

 ### ReportingServicesSetup.exe Error
 ReportingServicesSetup.exe Error: 0 : Application fabric:/ReportingService is not OK after 10 minutes
 Application: ReportingServicesBootstrapper.exe
 Framework Version: v4.0.30319
 Description: The process was terminated due to an unhandled exception.

-Strong name validation needs to be disabled in the Reporting server Run the config-PreReq script in Reporting server machine to disable strong name validation.
+If you receive this error, the strong name validation is enabled in the Reporting server and should not be.
+To resolve this, run the config-PreReq script in Reporting server machine.

 ### The requested operation requires elevation
 AOS users are not in the local administrator group and the UAC has not been disabled correctly.
 To resolve the issue, complete the following steps.